precious-adeyinka/hello/README.md

 # hello
-A cloud-based continuous integration environment
+A cloud-based continuous integration environment using AWS Cloud9, DOcker, Circle Ci, and a Machine Learning Mircroservice and API for housing price predictions.